Sorry, you need to enable JavaScript to visit this website.

 • launching a training agreements register to support data collection and policy-relevant analysis by the national skills council

-Through this Act, Malta has now introduced a system where apprentices get first-hand knowledge of how the industry works, and are able to see clearly, what they would like to pursue as a career.
-All apprentices now have the opportunity to obtain the qualifications they need in the specific field chosen, while being able to put the skills they learn into practice at the same time, with the assistance of experts who are always be on-hand to show them how things are done.
+Through this Act, Malta has introduced a system where apprentices get first-hand knowledge of the industry and can see what they want to pursue as a career.
+All apprentices now have the opportunity to obtain the qualifications they need in the specific field chosen, while putting the skills they learn into practice simultaneously, with the assistance of experts who are always on-hand to show them how things are done.

-As at August 2019, MCAST has 820 students registered on apprenticeship programmes.
-Students are expected to do from 700 -1400 hrs in industry depending on their programme of studies and the tripartite contract signed with their employer and the college.
-In the majority of cases this translates into 3 days of study and two days in industry during the academic year and then 40 hours weekly in summer for two years.
+As at March 2023, MCAST has 1951 students registered on apprenticeship programmes.
+Students are expected to do between 700 -1400 hrs in industry depending on their programme of studies and the tripartite contract signed with their employer and the college.
+In most cases this translates into 3 days of study and two days in industry during the academic year and then 40 hours weekly in summer for two years.

 In 2019, MCAST also launched a new suite of MQF Level 6 Degree Apprenticeships in Biomedical Engineering, Construction Engineering, Software Development, Multimedia Software Development, Computer Systems and Networks, and Fashion.
 Students following such degree apprenticeships will be able to achieve a recognized Bachelor’s Degree while simultaneously getting paid for gaining valuable work experience.